The storied gun battery known as Fort Blunder offers a lesson for civil engineers: Before you build, make sure your surveyors know what they’re doing.

 The U.S. fixed the problem not by moving the fort, but by moving the boundary line.

-After the bloodless and farcical Aroostook War, Daniel Webster in 1842 negotiated the Webster-Ashburton Treaty.
+After the bloodless and farcical Aroostook War in Maine, Daniel Webster in 1842 negotiated the Webster-Ashburton Treaty.
 The treaty moved the border north.
 The United States then began to build another fort, named after American revolutionary hero Gen. Richard Montgomery.